-The basis of What is Codebots? is to allow humans and bots to work together to create wonderful things.
+The basis of Codebots is to allow humans and bots to work together to create wonderful things.

-Unlike low-code platforms, a What is a codebot? writes code which looks like it has been written by a human; this code can be customised as needed by a human.
+Unlike low-code platforms, a codebot writes code which looks like it has been written by a human; this code can be customised as needed by a human.
 A codebot acts like another member of the development team.

-In addition to common boiler plate code, Codebots also provides access to What is an extension? which further augment the code written by a codebot.
-An extension is defined as something cool the codebot can do and they are modeled after features which are found commonly in applications.
-An extension represents a pattern of functionality that can be reused, for example: the Forms extension overview allows you to create flexible forms which capture data from your users.
+In addition to common boiler plate code, Codebots also provides access to features and extensions which further augment the code written by a codebot.
+An extension is defined as something cool the codebot can do and they are modelled after features which are found commonly in applications.
+An extension represents a pattern of functionality that can be reused, for example: the Forms extension allows you to create flexible forms which capture data from your users.
 Given this pattern is common, Codebots provides it as a extension so the human developers do not need to reinvent the wheel.